Custom Kitchen Renovations in Victoria BC

 Below are some general rules for choosing colours and finishes for your new kitchen:

-Contrast.
 The colours in your kitchen should complement each other, not fight for dominance.
 Often, people will choose tints and shades of the same colour for a monochromatic look.
 Alternatively, if you put a vibrant colour on the walls, choose softer colours for your cabinets and floor.

-Light colours in small spaces.
 If you want your kitchen to feel brighter and bigger, use a lighter tone.
 Remember, this doesn’t mean you have to use white.
 Instead, try taupe, dove grey, cream, or pale blue.

-Texture.
 Use texture to add interest to your kitchen.
 For example, the flecks in natural stone or granite countertops will add shine and complement the colour of your cabinets and floors.
 If you have a matte finish on your cabinets, stainless steel accents will add needed shine.

 Not sure where to start when picking colours and materials?
 Don’t worry!
-LIDA Homes’ team of professional interior designers have access to samples of flooring, countertops, cabinets, paints and other finishes.
+LIDA Construction’ team of professional interior designers have access to samples of flooring, countertops, cabinets, paints and other finishes.
 We will guide you through your design choices.

-Adding Storage to Your Kitchen Remodel
+Adding Storage to your

 We’ve all had a kitchen that didn’t have enough cabinets or shelves or the pantry was too small (or there was no pantry at all).
 Sometimes the storage wasn’t set up in a convenient or logical way.
 By renovating your kitchen, you are able to design your kitchen the way you want, with as much storage as you need.
 Say goodbye to cluttered counters and ill-organized drawers!